Translated by Takuya Erik Watanabe

 How to Create an Offering of Kagami Mochi

-Kagami mochi is generally displayed with two layers of flattened mochi cakes, with a daidai fruit, which is somewhat larger than a mandarin orange, on top.
-Depending on the area, the mochi are decorated with dried kelp, umeboshi (pickled ume fruit), or sometimes even delicacies from the mountains or seas, like shrimp.
+Kagami mochi is generally displayed with two layers of flattened mochi cakes with a daidai citrus fruit—somewhat larger than a mandarin orange—on top.

-The kagami mochi are placed on a stand called a sanbō (or sanpō 三宝 ), but if you don't have one you can just use a tray.
+The kagami mochi is displayed on a stand called a sanpo.
+If you don't have one on hand, a tray will also work fine.

 Photo by imgdive